It’s kind of interesting in today’s society how we look down on drugs, whereas alcohol and over abusing food like salt/sugar are perfectly accepted.

 Not being able to focus, impulse control and hyperactivity are all a result of not being able to stop thinking.

 But let’s stop the breaks for a moment.

 When I say thoughtless presence, I’m not saying to focus on the present moment and I’m not saying to concentrate on the present moment.

-This could be one of the biggest mistakes in terms of one being aware of the present moment, or the alive feeling of presence from within the body is that one could mistake present moment awareness to mean concentration or focusing.
+This could be one of the biggest mistakes in terms of one being aware of the present moment, or the alive feeling of presence from within the body one could mistake present moment awareness to mean concentration or focusing.

-What does it mean the ability to not be able focus?
+What does it mean, the ability to not be able focus?

-One specific thing at time?
+Focus on what: one specific thing at time?

 You can only focus on one specific thing at time.